Impactful jobs for economics degree graduates

 How much impact could you have?

-Nonprofit Entrepreneurship is the founding of new nonprofits with the goal of solving important problems.
+Nonprofit entrepreneurship is the founding of new nonprofits with the goal of solving important problems.
+Some specific tasks and responsibilities include:

 • Any of the activities involved in creating and running a nonprofit, including administrative tasks, hiring and onboarding employees, and directing the organization’s strategy.